-Be a father of two lovely and wonderfully kids.
+Becoming a father of two lovely and wonderful kids.

 I don’t have set career Goals as such, goals are around consistent improvement and consistently, learning new things, which I definitely get here – huge opportunities for learning different functions and new opportunities, I’ve just been promoted.
 The last 6 months there have been so many roles that have come up, that give so much opportunity for growth.

 When I first started I was in the B2B team working on email campaigns, now the team structures have changes I have been taking on technical stuff, now I am a product owner.
 I was encouraged to go for this role by my Line Manager and Director – they really helped with my progression.

 I’ve been focusing on project that I’m working on at the moment for the past year and when that’s completed it will be a huge achievement.
 In my spare time I train Brazillian Ju-Jitsu.

 We went to the DMA awards last night and one of our campaigns won a silver award.

 Some Whitbread Colleagues have mentored me, pushing my drive and ambition as they showed me what I can achieve.

 During college, I worked in the call centre as a CCC Agent part time, making bookings for our leisure and business customers from 6pm-10pm - 5 days a week.